cDenton1/cDenton1.github.io/_posts/2025-07-10-Decrypter.md

 ### Method Detect

-Similar to 'Magic' on CyberChef, *detect*, will print the entropy of the string and test a few of the available techniques.
+Similar to 'Magic' on CyberChef, *detect* will print the entropy of the string and test a few of the available techniques.
 It will also print out any results that seem either human readable or align with the typical layout/formula of another method (i.e. Base64).

 ### Method Search